 - Measures will be implemented to deter abuse and wages will have to increase to protect American workers;

-- New “W Visa”- this is for lesser skilled workers performing services or labor for registered employer in registered position.
-Three year visa with three year renewal periods.
-Initially 20,000 W visas rising to 75,000 visas in year four.
+- New “W Visa”- this is for lesser-skilled workers performing services or labor for a registered employer in a registered position.
+Three-year visa with three year renewal periods.
+Initially, 20,000 W visas rising to 75,000 visas in year four.

 - New agricultural guest worker visa program.
-Also a portable, at will employment based visa (W-3 Visa) and contract based visa (W-2 Visa) will replace current H2A program.
+Also a portable, at-will employment-based visa (W-3 Visa) and contract-based visa (W-2 Visa) will replace the current H2A program.